Nvbess/Nvbess/README.md

 - :seedling: Always ready to learn even more about IT.

 - :zap: In my free time, I like to watch movies and read books.
+If you want, you can follow me on <a href="https://letterboxd.com/Juliomw/" style="text-decoration:none;">Letterboxd</a> ^^

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/julioorellanap/)
 ---